koladilip/sigl-studio/docs/features/animations.md

 ## Overview

-The Animation System in SITL enables dynamic movement and behavior for entities, bringing static scenes to life with smooth transitions, character movements, and interactive elements.
+The Animation System in SIGL enables dynamic movement and behavior for entities, bringing static scenes to life with smooth transitions, character movements, and interactive elements.
 This system supports both simple animations and complex sequences across all domain extensions.

 ## Core Principles